-The financial results of a subsidiary or controlled SPEs should be consolidated if the Company acquires control.
-Control is achieved when an entity is exposed, or has rights, to variable returns from its involvement with the investee and has the ability to affect those returns through its power over the investee.
+The financial results of a subsidiary or controlled SPE should be consolidated if the Company acquires control.
+Control is achieved when an entity has power over the investee, is exposed, or has rights, to variable returns from its involvement with the investee and has the ability to affect those returns through its power over the investee.